 After breakfast we drive to Bikaner, arriving around midday.
 En route, we stop at some of the ancient settlements of Shekhavati.

-Within the massive edifice of the fort, the entrance of which is flanked by two life-size effigies of elephants, are housed some of the rarest gems of Rajput civilisation.
+Within the massive edifice of the fort, the entrance of which is flanked by two life-size effigies of elephants, are housed some of the rarest gems of Rajput civilization.
 The Durbar Hall is in Mughal style, lavishly decorated with paintings.
-Gilt reliefs, glass mosaics and lace- like mirrors adorn the intimate and graceful Zenana -- the women's wing, separated from the main palace by a broad courtyard with panelled niches.
+Gilt reliefs, glass mosaics and lace- like mirrors adorn the intimate and graceful Zenana -- the women's wing, separated from the main palace by a broad courtyard with paneled niches.

 Overnight in Bikaner.